eklem/minecraft-setup/README.md

 * **Server:** System Preferences / Sharing / Remote Management -> on
 * **Laptop:** Finder, choose Go / Connect to server and type vnc://minicraft

+### On server:

+* Safari: open playit.gg and log in
+* Minecraft server fork and version: Paper v1.20.4